harikrishna1210/practice/README.md

 How to use
 ------------
-- Generate war file using below command then deploy generated "foghorn-rest.war" into /opt/jetty/webapps -- mvn clean install -DskipTests=true
+- Generate war file using below command:
+- mvn clean install -DskipTests=true
+- Deploy generated "foghorn-rest.war" from target directory  into /opt/jetty/webapps